|

 Cafes - bistros and cozy restaurants are located

-around the pedestrian area and the mediaeval part
+around the pedestrian area - as well as the mediaeval

-of the city - offering national as well as international
+part of the inner city - offering a broad selection

 |